When you think about how few female leaders there are, see if you can stomach this:

 We must think about what practices, goals, and mentalities will lead us to leverage high-performing talent of both genders.
 Unbeknownst to your organization, there may be barriers to this that no one has yet determined and addressed.
 Our women in leadership program can help you explore this.

 Zenger Folkman’s study makes it clear that your rising female leaders have the leadership potential needed to run your company one day.
 What about your organization’s current state might stop her from getting there?
-Our free Analyze Gender Diversity Workbook is the starting point for finding out.
+Our free Gender Diversity Assessment Workbook is the starting point for finding out.
 Get your free copy here.

 1 Fewer Women Run Big Companies Than Men Named John, The New York Times